 - Expressing and understanding confidence

 Confidence is a way of feeling, as with all the emotions a child feels.
 It’s helpful for children to be able to identify their emotions and how they are feeling, so they can in turn recognise and understand their level of confidence.
-This is why our early childhood educators and our childcare curriculum in Mornington and Ballarat help each child to name and interpret their emotions while the child is playing, interacting and learning.
+This is why our early childhood educators at our childcare centres in Mornington and Ballarat help each child to name and interpret their emotions while the child is playing, interacting and learning.

 - Trial and error